-Note: The 2021/22 figures in this table show both the Budget approved in February 2021 and the adjusted Budget to reflect the changes approved in the Financial Strategy by the Executive in July 2021.
+Note: The 2021/22 figures in this table show both the Budget approved in February 2021 and the

 16 2021/22 General Fund Capital Programme and Funding

 16.1 The current General Fund Capital Programme in 2021/22 includes approved projects totalling £78.5m summarised in the table below with the full list of projects shown in Appendix C. Additionally, Council has approved further capital investment in future years including regeneration and properties for yield.